codeforamerica/brigade/README.md

 ## Goals
 This website is meant to:
-* Get you to sign up for your local Brigade
 * Explain what the Brigade program is
+* Help people find their local Brigade
 * Show off the fine works of the Brigades
 * Provide tools that help Brigade work
+* Make it easy to start a new Brigade

 ## History